kunhwiko/Sudoku/README.md

   * User is able to see how backtracking seeks for a solution

 ### Rules
-Rules of the Sudoku game in the link below : https://sudoku.com/how-to-play/sudoku-rules-for-complete-beginners/
+Rules of the Sudoku game in the link : https://sudoku.com/how-to-play/sudoku-rules-for-complete-beginners/

   1) All slots in red can be altered, select one of the slots to start